 Remember FORD: Family, Occupation, Recreation, and Dreams.
 These four topics are generally safe for conversation and give you information that you can expand upon over the evening.

-Once the night is over, there are a few things you can do to build on the friendship that you’ve started.
+Once the night is over, there are a few things you can do to continue building the friendship that you’ve begun.

 Beat them to the thank you.
-Shoot them a text or a Facebook message and be specific about what you liked about the evening: “Thank you for coming over tonight.
+Shoot them a text or a Facebook message and be specific about what you liked about your time together: “Thank you for coming over tonight.
 I really enjoyed hearing your camping stories!”
 And if you mean it, you can even add, “We should get together again sometime.”

 Check back in.
 If you see something that reminds you of a conversation you had, send them a link or a text letting them know it made you think of them.
 Or if you know about something that’s coming up in their lives, give them a call or ask them about how it went the next time you see them.

 Invite them again.
-An important part of friendship is the frequency that you spend time together.
+An important part of friendship is how often you spend time together.
 Be willing to follow up soon with another invitation if you feel like you clicked with your guests.
 Sometimes people need that reassurance that you really do want to hang out again.
 And you don’t always have to wait for the other person to reciprocate.
-We are a family of 6 and have made peace with the fact that we are more likely to invite people over than to be invited.
-We don’t take it personally — bigger families can be intimidating.
-Be willing to be an initiator!